Peabody Energy Corporation (BTU) Stock: Navigating the Market Volatility

-The stock of Peabody Energy Corporation (BTU) has seen a -2.20% decrease in the past week, with a -15.15% drop in the past month, and a -15.83% decrease in the past quarter.
-The volatility ratio for the week is 5.07%, and the volatility levels for the past 30 days are at 4.33% for BTU.
-The simple moving average for the last 20 days is -6.76% for BTU stock, with a simple moving average of -5.48% for the last 200 days.
+The stock of Peabody Energy Corporation (BTU) has seen a 0.39% increase in the past week, with a -10.82% drop in the past month, and a -18.88% decrease in the past quarter.
+The volatility ratio for the week is 3.85%, and the volatility levels for the past 30 days are at 4.03% for BTU.
+The simple moving average for the last 20 days is -7.62% for BTU stock, with a simple moving average of -7.60% for the last 200 days.

 Is It Worth Investing in Peabody Energy Corporation (NYSE: BTU) Right Now?